12mre1/geocodR/README.md

  - __Reverse Geocoding__: This first version allows for addresses to be converted to long/lat, but not the reverse process.
 That should be changed going forward.
  - __Partial Addresses__: Google Maps API is already capable of finding partial addresses, but cases here assume that the first search result is the correct one.
-With a partial address, the API might return multiple options, and this tool only ever assumes that the first choice is the correct one.
+With a partial address, the API might return the wrong option, and this tool only ever assumes that the first choice is the correct one.
  - __Alternate Outputs__: It would be nice if the results could be output into other (non-csv) formats, like JSON or GeoJSON.
 Many open source mapping softwares take as inputs these types of files.